 He was dressed in fancy clothes and two iron axes were placed near his feet.
 On top of the coffin was a 0.57m-long bee’s wax candle.
 Placing a candle on top of a coffin is not a pagan tradition, and this could indicate that the burial was some kind of a combination between the old and the new traditions.

 You may or may not have heard about the Bjerringhøj burial mound, but chances are that you have seen objects that have been inspired by some of the findings.
-The grave was located in the small village of Mammen, and this name would later be applied to the unique patterns from the objects that were discovered.
+The burial mound was located in the small village of Mammen, and this name has been applied to all of the unique patterns that were discovered at this location.

-The grave from Mammen is one of the most famous burial mounds that have been found in Denmark, and the grave has added a wealth of knowledge to our understanding of Viking society.
+The Mammen grave is one of the most famous burial mounds that have been found in Denmark, and the grave has added a wealth of knowledge to our understanding of Viking society.

 But it is probably the axe that has become the most recognized finding from this burial mound, and you may even have the Mammen axe in the form of a pendant around your neck at this very moment.